SMerrony/mvemg/STATUS.md

    ...repeated forever.
 Interestingly, no activity is recorded in dpf_debug.log.
    PC is around 025462

-   Also, there are some 'funnies' in the PCOPY start-up prompts.
-The REV number is displayed as "00070073◊◊◊.◊◊◊".
+   Also, there is a funny in the PCOPY start-up prompts.
+The REV number is displayed as "07◊.73◊".